-The initiative winds up on Classmate Appreciation Day (our appropriation of Valentine’s Day) with a check presented to the founders of the Caroline Wambui Mungai Foundation in support of our sister school and orphanage in Wangige, Kenya.
+The initiative concludes on Classmate Appreciation Day (our appropriation of Valentine’s Day) with a check presented to the founders of the Caroline Wambui Mungai Foundation in support of our sister school and orphanage in Wangige, Kenya.

-While our younger students connect strongly to this initiative with their emphasis of becoming “agents of change” in their immediate surroundings, this is a school-wide project of long standing.
+While our younger students connect strongly to this initiative with their emphasis on becoming “agents of change,” this is a school-wide project of long standing.

 Many cultural messages sent out to our young people emphasize personal success and not much concern for others.
 In Inspeyered, students collaborate with the Parents’ Association, Speyer Kindergarten, and PS 111 to work toward meaningful change and make a difference in our local community.
 Students in the elective develop, create, and implement innovative programs and game to build literacy and math skills forKindergarteners at PS 111.
 They also are integral organizers of Speyer's Middle School Day of Service, which brings students from PS111 to Speyer.
 Inspeyered students also collaborate with the Social Action Club to raise awareness on a number of social issues.

 Created by one of our eighth grade students, the Social Action Club meets to identify and discuss issues in our community-at-large, and to create a plan of action to remedy those issues.

 In the past, students have engaged in meaningful acts of service such as volunteering at a nearby soup kitchen to combat homelessness in New York City and writing letters to senators and the New York Public Library, thanking them for their service.